christopher-dG/docker-action-releaser/README.md

           docker_password: ${{ secrets.DOCKER_PASSWORD }}
 ```

+Make sure to add the appropriate secrets to your repository.
-Create a dummy issue like [this one](../../issues/1), and add a comment to it like this:
+Next, create a dummy issue like [this one](../../issues/1), and add a comment to it like this:

 ```
 /release patch